nosas/blog/deep_learning_python/ch2/article.md

 The forward pass has input `x = 3` with parameters `w = 2` and `b = 3`, resulting in `loss_score = 1`.

 Simple enough to read a computation graph, right?
-Let's look at the computation graph of a backwards pass to learn how to compute the gradients.
+Let's look at the computation graph of a backward pass to learn how to compute the gradients.
 Given the backward pass graph, we can compute the following gradients:

 <figure class="right">